walkerlj0/Selenium_Course_Example_Code/advanced-selenium/AdvancedSeleniumJava_Module1.md

 It then starts the VM, sends the capabilities to the Selenium server or driver directly (in the case of Chrome) and then returns the driver's reply to the user's code.

-Next, within the SauceLabsTest class, add in three annotations, the `@BeforeEach,` the `@Tes`t, and the `@AfterEach`.
+Next, within the SauceLabsTest class, add in three annotations, the `@BeforeEach,` the `@Test`, and the `@AfterEach`.
 Each one has a method inside of it:

 ```